zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 The one who leads to extinction is the one who is far away from the extreme.
 Is a separatist.
 Exodus means separation closes with an unrestricted mind.

-[APZ 177.4] (# apz177.4) # apz177.4 .ref .apz} "Nirvana minded
+[APZ 177.4] (# apz177.4) # apz177.4 .ref .apz} "Nibbana minded
-The human being "means that some person here gives alms and celebrates uposatha Karma is performed by drinking water and consuming water by the Pirivena Worship puts incense in the dagoba Destroys the dagoba Triad skills are accumulated not for a motive but for a genetic reason Fall not because of crisis, not because of nature, not because of samsara He tended towards Nirvana not for a reason but with the intention of separating it all He was a man who accumulated merits and thus attained Nirvana.
+The human being "means that some person here gives alms and celebrates uposatha Karma is performed by drinking water and consuming water by the Pirivena Worship puts incense in the dagoba Destroys the dagoba Triad skills are accumulated not for a motive but for a genetic reason Fall not because of crisis, not because of nature, not because of samsara He tended towards Nibbana not for a reason but with the intention of separating it all He was a man who accumulated merits and thus attained Nibbana.
 Again or The mind retreats in all the ritual relics and gathers the mind for the sake of the nectar relic.
-(Raises) All editions quenched all defilement lust paid off There is a nirvana called Viraga called Nirodha, this is serenity, this is antiquity That is.
+(Raises) All editions quenched all defilement lust paid off There is a Nibbana called Viraga called Nirodha, this is serenity, this is antiquity That is.

 [APZ 177.5] (# apz177.5) # apz177.5 .ref .apz} "Wise men because of lust